Desert Adventure Course (14-day)

 Roughly one-third of the earth’s land mass is considered a desert environment.
-The Desert Skills course is designed to teach you the skills that are essential to a safe and enjoyable experience in a Desert and High Desert environment.
+The Desert Adventure Course is designed to teach you the skills that are essential to a safe and enjoyable experience in a Desert and High Desert environment.
 This is a custom course that is only available once per year.
-It is a 4-day/3-night course with a heavy focus on developing modern and primitive skills to further your confidence and ability to support your needs in this type of environment.
+It is a 14-day/13-night immersion course with a heavy focus on developing modern and primitive skills to further your confidence and ability to support your needs in this type of environment.
 Having the necessary skills in the desert will expand your outdoor opportunities by opening up this incredible environment for recreation.

 The best way to learn is from a qualified instructor in a controlled setting to ensure student safety while learning and developing these skills.
 This particular course has two highly qualified instructors to teach you, guide you, and keep you safe while learning these essential skills: Joshua Enyart (the Gray Bearded Green Beret) and Kirsten Rechnitz (Desert Skills Lead Instructor).